prwnr/laravel-streamer/README.md

 - second event that will change only `name` into `foo bar`
 - third event that changes name again to `bar foo`.

 While replaying this set of messages (remember that each one has the same unique identifier) our final replayed resource will be: `name: bar foo; surname: bar`.
-If we would replay the event until the time before third change, we would have `name: foo bar; surname: bar`
+If we replay the event until the time before third change, we would have `name: foo bar; surname: bar`

 #### Usage